The Dooleys: Early success

 In 1975, they were invited to tour in Eastern Europe.
 During the tour they recorded a live album at the Rossia Hall in Moscow (The Dooley Family in Moscow, Live Concert at Rossia Hall, 29 October 1975).
 The album went on to sell two million copies there.
 This was a couple of years before they had a chart hit in their homeland, and some three years before Elton John's concerts in Russia.

 Back home in 1975, the Dooleys (as they had now become) recorded the theme tune for an adult educational programme on BBC Television called On the Move, which featured Bob Hoskins.
-Their live act was also winning them awards in the clubs such as "Best Group" at the 1976 Club Mirror National Club Acts Awards.
+In 1976, their live act was noticed by Club Mirror magazine and the National Club Charities' National Club Acts Awards, with the group winning "Best Group" at the 1976 ceremony.
+Due to their win at the National Club Acts Awards, they were invited onto a Awards Edition of The Wheeltappers and Shunters Social Club with fellow winners Tony Monopoly, Pat Mills and Lena Zavaroni, with the group singing "Magic Garden" and "Carpet Man".

 Aware that Billy Ocean was in the UK chart with a song written by Ben Findon, who had also written their first single, they contacted him and he went to see them performing.
 While there he offered them a recording contract with GTO Records.